-Civilization — various incarnations of this game have been a firm favourite of mine for the last 15 years or so, mainly because I appreciate the strategic nature of the game and with it being turn-based, it affords me the luxury of having plenty of time to consider the decisions that I make — that’s probably why I don’t like real-time strategy games, I don’t get the time to really consider the strategy element to them.
+There have been various incarnations of the Civilization game, all of which have been a firm favourite of mine for the last 15 years or so.
+I believe this is mainly because I appreciate the strategic nature of the game and with it being turn-based, it affords me the luxury of having plenty of time to consider the decisions that I make — that’s probably why I don’t like real-time strategy games, I don’t get the time to really consider the strategy element to them.

-Half Life 2 — a science fiction game that has a great story and is entertaining and involving as you play a scientist who has to save the world — would I want to identify with a science geek that ends up being a hero…ermmm…well!
-Also, in Episode 1 there’s a point at which Alyx tries to scare you by making zombie noises in the dark — that for me is a classic moment in gaming – a little bit of humour injected into proceedings is always a nice thing to have, anyway here’s another another (attempted) joke from her:
+In addition to those technical elements being involved, in follow-up Episode 1 game, there’s a point at which your in-game companion, Alyx tries to scare you by making zombie noises in the dark — that for me is a classic moment in gaming – a little bit of humour injected into otherwise very serious proceedings is always a nice thing to have, anyway here’s that and another (attempted) joke from her…

-World of Warcraft – MMO means that its not just a single player game – you are compared to others and achievements mean more which is why I think that I could never really get into Oblivion.
-It looked a cool game, but for me, the sense of community and true interaction wasn’t there, so I couldn’t justify investing the time into it, especially when I could be working towards other goals in a game such as WoW!
+What you do in the game can also be compared to others and therefore I feel as though your achievements mean more, which is why I think that I could never really get into a single-player RPG game such as Oblivion.
+It looked like a cool game, but for me, the sense of community and true interaction wasn’t there.
+So I couldn’t justify investing a large number of hours into playing it, especially when I could be working together with others towards mutual goals in a game such as WoW!